-- ESG integration: Ongoing incorporation of material ESG factors into investment decision making with an aim to identify potential risks and opportunities and improve risk-adjusted, long-term returns. - ESG screening & exclusion: Applying positive or negative screens to include or exclude assets from the investment universe. - Thematic ESG investing: Investing in assets involved in a particular ESG-related theme or seeking to address a specific ESG issue. - Impact investing: Investing in assets with the intent to generate a measurable positive social or environmental impact.
+- ESG integration: Ongoing incorporation of material ESG factors1 into investment decision making with an aim to identify potential risks and opportunities and improve risk-adjusted, long-term returns. - ESG screening & exclusion: Applying positive or negative screens to include or exclude assets from the investment universe. - Thematic ESG investing: Investing in assets involved in a particular ESG-related theme or seeking to address a specific ESG issue. - Impact investing: Investing in assets with the intent to generate a measurable positive social or environmental impact alongside a financial return..